 - Always do your best, that way when things go wrong or you get a result you did not expect, take comfort in knowing that you did your best.

 - Always be positive and have a positive mind set.
 Look for the silver lining.
-Replace negative thoughts with positive ones, if the negative thoughts persist in your mind speak out loudly and until you have a positive outlook.
+Replace negative thoughts with positive ones, if the negative thoughts persist in your mind speak out loudly until you have a positive outlook.
 This takes practice, do not entertain negative thoughts and do not give up… always stay positive.

 - If you are doing anything stop it and breathe.
 Inhale and exhale slowly and deeply.
 I like closing my eyes while doing this and visualizing things I want.
-I breathe in good things (positive) and breather out bad things (negative).
+I breathe in good things (positive) and breathe out bad things (negative).

 - Take a step back from the problem to clear your head.
 You can meditate, listen to relaxing music or if you are like me I take a long walk.
 The change of environment and air helps me clear my mind and think through the issues.
 It always works for me.

 - Talk to someone….. a friend or a family member, let them know how you are feeling, sometimes just talking about it helps and sometimes they give insight or advice that helps.
 They say a problem shared is a problem solved.
-If the stress / anxiety is serious or persists you can seek professional help by talking to a counsellor / therapist / psychiatrist.
+If the stress / anxiety is serious or persists you should seek professional help by talking to a counsellor / therapist / psychiatrist.
 Just talk to somebody, don’t die with a problem, you are probably not the only one facing that situation.

-- There are other lifestyle things you can to improve your general wellbeing and avoid stress like getting enough sleep, eating a well-balanced diet and having an active life ( exercise).
+- There are other lifestyle things you can do to improve your general wellbeing and avoid stress like getting enough sleep, eating a well-balanced diet and having an active life ( exercise).

 So there you are, we cannot completely avoid stressful situations but we can improve on how it affects us and how we react.